FrankieMok/vico/README.md

 ## A ReactJS project.
 Based on Squarespace, an enhanced website version created with React JS.
-The original webpage is vico.co.nz and the new propose version is https://vico-16ab8.firebaseapp.com.
+The original webpage is https://vico.co.nz and the new propose version is https://vico-16ab8.firebaseapp.com.

 <img src="vico.PNG" width="1000" >